 Katie Price is one of a great number of influencers caught in an identity dilemma.
-These influencers, whether actors, sports stars or fashion-obsessed teens, are desperate for privacy whilst simultaneously chasing fame, fortune, and followers on social media and to date nobody whether famous or not has managed to strike the balance.
+These influencers, whether actors, sports stars or fashion-obsessed teens, are desperate for privacy whilst simultaneously chasing fame, fortune, and followers on social media, and to date, nobody, whether famous or not, has managed to strike the balance.

 The events leading up to the petition have made global headlines and strike at a far more pressing social abhorrence, that of racism.
 Ironically the challenges faced by members of society that suffer racist abuse are getting the airtime to amplify the anti-racism message because of the very racist discourse now being spewed across these very same social platforms.
-There is no room for racism or discrimination of any kind in today’s metropolitan society, but when three of England’s national heroes, representing their nation at the national sports arena are victims of hate, or a seven-time Formula One Champion being targeted with racist abuse, suddenly the issue dominates the headlines and people sit up and take notice.
+There is no room for racism or discrimination of any kind in today’s metropolitan society, but when three of England’s national heroes, representing their nation at the national sports arena, are victims of hate, or a seven-time Formula One Champion being targeted with racist abuse, suddenly the issue dominates the headlines and people sit up and take notice.

-Interestingly however some believe the way social media giants manage and audit audience behaviour and demographic positioning reflects the rich data flow and business intelligence they hold on every single user anyway and that it’s more a data-sharing issue than an identity challenge, and that identifying trolls and racists is easily done even if individuals have not verified their details when creating the account.
+Interestingly however, some believe the way social media giants manage and audit audience behaviour and demographic positioning reflects the rich data flow and business intelligence they hold on every single user anyway and that it’s more a data-sharing issue than an identity challenge, and that identifying trolls and racists is easily done even if individuals have not verified their details when creating the account.

-Just what and who remain private are not really the issue, it’s a case of in what circumstances should their privacy be protected or not.
+Just what and who remain private are not really the issue, it’s a case of in what circumstances their privacy should be protected or not.

-The petition has over 680,000 signatures and in response Twitter has claimed to have banned over 1,000 posts.
+The petition has over 680.000 signatures, and in response, Twitter has claimed to have banned over 1.000 posts.